When To Call

-You should call 9-1-1 whenever you need to report a crime, need police assistance, or need fire or
+You should call 911 whenever you need to report a crime in progress or you need:

 When You Call

-To assist Fire and Police personnel in locating you make sure that your house numbers are clearly visible from the street.
+To assist Police and Fire personnel in locating you, make sure that your house numbers are clearly visible from the street.
 Paint the numbers a contrasting color and make sure that they are illuminated at night.
 Numbers on the street curbs can also assist in locating your house in an emergency.

 Keep your address and phone number posted near each phone so that in an emergency the information is available .
 It is easy for a person to mix up or not remember these numbers in an emergency .